Stevemwa/Rasp_gsm/README.md

 # Rasp_gsm
 use gsm module to send messages, get gps location and send data via gprs to use :
+1)cd /path/to/your/desired/directory
-1) git clone
+2)git clone
-2) create your main file i.e send_messages.py
+3) create your main file i.e send_messages.py
-3) Add the script below:
+4) Add the script below:

 from gsm import GSM
 import time